Skip to main content

 What it does: An app whose primary interface isn’t a web UI but a Discord bot, a Telegram bot, an MCP server, or a programmatic API.
 The same backend methods power all of them.

-What the spec illustrates: Multi-interface deployment.
-One spec, one set of backend methods, multiple front doors — web, Discord, Telegram, MCP, cron.
-This is one of the architectural patterns specific to Remy — the same engine already powers apps for teams like The New York Times, Advance Local, ServiceNow, and HMRC.
-The interface layer is genuinely orthogonal to the methods layer in a way that most app frameworks don’t compile to natively.
+What it reveals: Multi-interface deployment.
+One spec, one set of backend methods, multiple front doors: web, Discord, Telegram, MCP, cron.
+This is one of the architectural patterns specific to Remy: the interface layer is genuinely orthogonal to the methods layer, in a way most app frameworks don’t compile to natively.

 What does a Remy app actually look like once it’s deployed?